knownasilya/sails-couchdb/README.md

 This adapter was tested with [waterline-adapter-tests](https://github.com/balderdash/waterline-adapter-tests).

-Here are the failures of the current test suite.
-Working on customizing the reporting so it looks cleaner:
+Here are the failures of the current test suite:

-PASS Collection .createEach() should create a set of users: 8ms
+PASS Collection .createEach(FAIL should create a set of users: 11ms

-PASS Collection .createEach() should insert 2 records verififed by find: 17ms
+PASS Collection .createEach(FAIL should insert 2 records verififed by find: 18ms

-PASS Collection .createEach() should return model instances: 4ms
+PASS Collection .createEach(FAIL should return model instances: 8ms

-PASS Collection .create() should create a new record: 2ms
+PASS Collection .create(FAIL should create a new record: 5ms

-PASS Collection .create() should return a generated PK: 3ms
+PASS Collection .create(FAIL should return a generated PK: 4ms

-PASS Collection .create() should return generated timestamps: 3ms
+PASS Collection .create(FAIL should return generated timestamps: 5ms

-PASS Collection .create() should return a model instance: 2ms
+PASS Collection .create(FAIL should return a model instance: 4ms

-PASS Collection .create() overloaded usage of create should have saved the proper values (with auto-increment values): 21ms
+PASS Collection .create(FAIL overloaded usage of create should have saved the proper values (with auto-increment valuesFAIL: 19ms

 PASS Collection Schema primaryKey should disable autoPK: 0ms